How To Do A Translation In Math

 Q: What is the difference between translation and other transformations like rotation and reflection?

 A: Translation involves sliding an object without changing its shape, size, or orientation.
-Rotation involves turning an object around a fixed point.
+This leads to rotation involves turning an object around a fixed point.
 Reflection involves flipping an object over a line.

 Q: Can translations be performed in three dimensions?